Gregg Berhalter: Hammarby

-Columbus Crew SC
+Columbus Crew

 Berhalter became the sporting director and head coach of Columbus Crew on November 6, 2013.

-Under Berhalter, Columbus Crew SC qualified for the playoffs in 2014, 2015, 2017 and 2018.
+Under Berhalter, Columbus Crew qualified for the playoffs four out of five years, in 2014, 2015, 2017, and 2018.
 They reached the MLS Cup 2015 but lost at home 2–1 to the Portland Timbers.

 United States

-On December 2, 2018, Berhalter became the head coach of the United States national team.
-He earned his first victory as coach in a friendly against Panama on January 27, 2019.
-Berhalter coached the United States to a continental championship on August 1, 2021, at the 2021 CONCACAF Gold Cup.
-On November 12, 2021, Berhalter led the United States to a 2-0 victory over rival Mexico in World Cup Qualifying at TQL Stadium in Cincinnati, Ohio.
+On December 2, 2018, Berhalter became the head coach of the United States national team (USMNT).
+He earned his first victory as coach in a friendly match against Panama on January 27, 2019.
+Berhalter won the first four games of his coaching career.
+He coached the United States to two continental championships by winning the inaugural Nations League title against Mexico in June 2021, and then defeating Mexico again 1–0 on August 1, 2021, at the 2021 CONCACAF Gold Cup.
+On November 12, 2021, Berhalter led the United States to a 2–0 victory over rival Mexico in World Cup Qualifying at TQL Stadium in Cincinnati, Ohio.
 The team subsequently qualified for and reached the round of 16 in the 2022 FIFA World Cup.
+This made Berhalter the first American in history to participate in the FIFA World Cup as both a head coach and a player.